microsoft/Oryx/doc/base_images.md

 and [Python][].
 A start script generator is included.
 Packages included for specific runtimes are described in their documentation.

 Runtimes and versions supported by Oryx are listed in [the main README](../README.md#supported-runtimes).

 [Node.js]: https://github.com/nodejs/docker-node
 [Python]: https://github.com/docker-library/python

-# App Service runtimes and versions
+# Azure Web Apps runtimes and versions

-Runtime types and versions supported by App Service can be listed with `az webapp list-runtimes --linux`.
+Runtime types and versions in Azure Web Apps are not necessarily the same as those supported by Oryx.
+Web App runtimes and versions can be listed with `az webapp list-runtimes --linux`.

 The ultimate type and version of your app's runtime in App Service is